Study of the IC 443 region with the HAWC observatory: Discussion

 In the very-high-energy ($>$100 MeV) part of the electromagnetic spectrum, \cite{pionSNR} demonstrated that gamma-ray emission is primarily due to the decay of neutral pions produced in inelastic collisions between cosmic-ray protons and dense molecular clouds in the region \citep{molCloudI, modelMixedXRay}.
 They also explored leptonic models, showing that these models could not account for the observed gamma-ray flux due to energetic constraints \citep[see][]{W51c}.
 These constraints arise from the maximum energy that electrons can achieve in an environment like IC 443.
 Electron acceleration is restricted by the underlying mechanism, such as diffusive shock acceleration (DSA), and by substantial energy losses due to synchrotron radiation, inverse Compton scattering, and bremsstrahlung.
 These losses are further amplified by the dense molecular cloud surrounding IC 443.

 Under typical magnetic fields ($\sim$100 $\mu$G) and accounting for both synchrotron and inverse Compton losses, the maximum energy an electron can gain is approximately 5 TeV \citep{Petrosian2012, Yamaguchi2009}.
 When bremsstrahlung losses are included in regions with higher gas densities (up to 100 cm$^{-3}$) \citep{Troja2008}, this maximum decreases further to around 3 TeV.
 Even with non-linear shock effects that amplify the magnetic field up to ~300 $\mu$G, the maximum achievable electron energy is only $\sim$10 TeV.
 Thus, while electrons can contribute to high-energy emission, they cannot explain gamma rays up to 30 TeV.
-This limitation makes hadronic processes a more plausible explanation for IC 443’s observed gamma-ray spectrum \citep{Guo2014, Zhang2011}.
+Furthermore, according to \cite{Yamaguchi2009}, the measured magnetic field strength in the region of IC 443 is 10$\mu$G, constraining even more the maximum energy of the electrons.
+This limitation makes hadronic processes a more plausible explanation for the observed gamma-ray spectrum \citep{Guo2014, Zhang2011}.

 Protons can achieve significantly higher energies due to their relatively low energy losses.
 The maximum energy for protons, achievable via DSA, depends on factors such as shock speed, magnetic field strength, and remnant size.
 For IC 443, typical values include a shock speed of 300 km s$^{-1}$ \citep{Lee2008, Troja2008}, a magnetic field strength of 10 $\mu$G \citep{Yamaguchi2009}, and a remnant size of 10.9 pc \citep{Troja2008}.
 These parameters suggest that protons could theoretically reach energies up to $\sim$65 TeV \citep{Drury1983, Lagage1983, Bell2013}.
 With the inclusion of non-linear diffusive shock acceleration (NLDSA) effects, which amplify the magnetic field, this maximum energy may extend to 100 TeV or even higher, potentially approaching 1 PeV \citep{Bell2004, Bell2013, Caprioli2009}.